cylc/cylc-doc/src/user-guide/writing-suites/jinja2.rst

 .. note::

-   Suites started with template variables set on the command line will :term:`restart` with the same settings.
+   Workflows started with template variables set on the command line will :term:`restart` with the same settings.
 However, you can set them again on the ``cylc play`` command line if they need to be overridden.